If you buy something through our links, we may earn money from our affiliate partners. Learn more.

 For aspiring restaurateurs, this is a new food concept.
 Remember that because you’re poking into new markets, start with limited ingredients to keep costs low.
 Choose dishes that are easy to make and transport.

 10. Design Your Packaging

-Many states have adopted new legislation regarding packaging, such as eliminating the use of styro-foam containers.
-Before you order packaging for cold or hot foods, make sure you’ll meet state and local requirements.
+Many states have adopted new legislation regarding packaging, such as eliminating the use of styrofoam containers.
+Before ordering packaging for cold or hot foods, ensure you meet state and local requirements.

 Should you put your ghost kitchen name on the packaging?
 Some say that customers will throw the packaging away.
 Instead, provide a business card that customers can keep handy.

 In addition to your food price, you’ll have to add the price of packaging and also the cost of third-party delivery.
 There are commission fees paid to delivery services.

 Factor in Costs: When setting your menu prices, consider the cost of ingredients, packaging, and labor.
 Remember that ghost kitchens often have lower overhead than traditional restaurants, which can be reflected in the pricing.